Great progress is being made in Hawai‘i to drive educational success.

-Hawaii now has new standards in early education so more children are prepared for kindergarten and on track to read at grade level by the third grade.
-Students from kindergarten through twelfth grade are being taught to think critically and apply their knowledge to real world situations with the Hawaii Common Core standards.
-And college students are encouraged to earn the credits they need so they are able to graduate on time.
+Hawai‘i now has new standards in early education so more children are prepared for kindergarten and on track to read at grade level by the third grade.

-This section is dedicated to sharing the stories of Hawaii’s significant progress toward reaching its 55 by ’25 goal.
+This section is dedicated to sharing exciting updates of Hawai‘i’s significant progress toward reaching its 55 by ’25 goal.